rokde/laravel-starter-kit/app-modules/analytics/README.md

 You can sort the data by any column in ascending or descending order.

+**Caution**: The analytics data is accessible for every user at the moment.
+You should add a policy gate or any other restriction for the `analytics.index` route.

 ### Tracking Analytics

 The module uses the Pan analytics library to track user interactions.
 You can track impressions, hovers, and clicks by adding the appropriate attributes to your HTML elements.